Cidaas/terraform-provider-cidaas/README.md

 # cidaas_group_type (Resource)-Previously cidaas_user_group_category

-The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the Cidaas system.
+The Group Type, managed through the `cidaas_group_type` resource in the provider defines and configures categories for user groups within the cidaas system.

  Ensure that the below scopes are assigned to the client with the specified `client_id`: